AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-code-quality-rules.md

 * **Severity**: Minor
 * **Since**: Version 2023.11

 AEM applications often reach out to other applications using the HTTP protocol, and the Apache HttpClient is an often used library to achieve this.
-But the creation of such an HttpClient object comes with some overhead, so these objects should be reused as possible.
+But the creation of such an HttpClient object comes with some overhead, so these objects should be reused as much as possible.

 This rule checks that such a HttpClient object is not private within a method, but global on a class level, so it can be reused.
-In this case the httpClient field should be set in the constructor of the class or the `activate()` method (if this class is an OSGI component/service).
+In this case the httpClient field should be set in the constructor of the class or the `activate()` method (if this class is an OSGi component/service).

 Please also check the [Optimization Guide](https://hc.apache.org/httpclient-legacy/performance.html) of the HttpClient for some best practices regarding the use of the HttpClient.